TiBillet/Lespass/README.md

 ### For Production :

 Soon !

 ### To help us in the development :

 1. Go talk to us in discord :)
-2. accept the code of conduct.
+2. Accept the code of conduct.
-3. Download the assets sources.
+3. Download the assets sources and clone this repo.
-4. follow lines below :
+4. Follow lines below :

 #### Dependency